-[24] Cool Ideas predicated its application initially on this Court's jurisdiction as it existed prior to the Constitution Seventeenth Amendment $Act^{12}$ (Amendment Act), which commenced on 23 August 2013.
-Later it changed tack and amended its notice of motion to seek a determination of a non-constitutional issue in terms of the extended general jurisdiction brought about by section $167(3)(b)(ii)^{13}$ of the Amendment Act.
+[24] Cool Ideas predicated its application initially on this Court's jurisdiction as it existed prior to the Constitution Seventeenth Amendment Act12 (Amendment Act), which commenced on 23 August 2013.
+Later it changed tack and amended its notice of motion to seek a determination of a non-constitutional issue in terms of the extended general jurisdiction brought about by section 167(3)(b)(ii)13 of the Amendment Act.
 The primary issue for determination is the correct interpretation of section 10(1)(b) of the Housing Protection Act.
-However, two constitutional issues were raised in the original application to deal with this issue, namely: (a) that section 10(1)(b) of the Housing Protection Act amounts to an arbitrary deprivation of property as envisaged in section 25(1) of the Constitution; and (b) that the Supreme Court of Appeal's refusal to make the arbitration award an order of court infringed Cool Ideas' right of access to courts in terms of section 34 of the Constitution.
+However, two constitutional issues were raised in the original application to deal with this issue, namely: (a) that section 10(1)(b) of the Housing Protection Act amounts to an arbitrary deprivation of property as envisaged in section 25(1) of the Constitution;14 and (b) that the Supreme Court of Appeal's refusal to make the arbitration award an order of court infringed Cool Ideas' right of access to courts in terms of section 34 of the Constitution.15

-[25] Apart from the fact that the original application for leave to appeal had been filed in this Court on 30 July 2013, almost one month prior to the commencement of
+[25] Apart from the fact that the original application for leave to appeal had been filed in this Court on 30 July 2013, almost one month prior to the commencement of the amended section 167(3)(b)(ii), there is no need for this Court to exercise its extended general jurisdiction (assuming it could do so), since constitutional issues plainly arise here.
+It is therefore not

-&lt;sup>13 Section 167(3)(b)(ii) in its amended form now reads as follows:
+13 Section 167(3)(b)(ii) in its amended form now reads as follows:

-&quot;The Constitutional Court . . . may decide . . . any other matter, if the Constitutional Court grants leave to appeal on the grounds that the matter raises an arguable point of law of general public importance which ought to be considered by the Court".
+[&]quot;The Constitutional Court . . . may decide . . . any other matter, if the Constitutional Court grants leave to appeal on the grounds that the matter raises an arguable point of law of general public importance which ought to be considered by the Court".

-&lt;sup>14 Section 25(1) read as follows:
+14 Section 25(1) read as follows:

-&quot;No one may be deprived of property except in terms of law of general application, and no law may permit arbitrary deprivation of property."
+[&]quot;No one may be deprived of property except in terms of law of general application, and no law may permit arbitrary deprivation of property."

-&lt;sup>15 Section 34 reads:
+15 Section 34 reads:

-&quot;Everyone has the right to have any dispute that can be resolved by the application of law decided in a fair public hearing before a court or where appropriate, another independent and impartial tribunal or forum."
+[&]quot;Everyone has the right to have any dispute that can be resolved by the application of law decided in a fair public hearing before a court or where appropriate, another independent and impartial tribunal or forum."